FHantke/brave-browser-wiki/Crypto-Wallets.md

 - Run the Jenkins job `brave-ethereum-remote-client-build`
 - Update the version pinned in brave-core [here](https://github.com/brave/brave-core-crx-packager/blob/master/package.json#L11) and in the lock file.
 - Commit and merge that change :)
-- Run the Jenkins job 'brave-core-ext-ethereum-remote-client-update-publish-dev`
+- Run the Jenkins job `brave-core-ext-ethereum-remote-client-update-publish-dev`

 After pushing up a component you need to Purge the Fastly cache.
 You can do this via Slack with: